Steering Assist Is Reduced Drive with Care

 1. Faulty power steering pump

 The power steering pump is responsible for pressurizing the power steering fluid and providing hydraulic power to the steering system.
-A malfunctioning power steering pump can cause the message to appear.
+A malfunctioning power steering pump can cause the warning message to appear.

-How to Reset Steering Assist Is Reduced Drive with Care Error
+How to Reset Steering Assist Is Reduced Drive with Care

-It works because restarting your car will force all your car’s electrical parts to shut down and come on again.
+It works sometimes, because restarting your car will force all your car’s electrical parts to shut down and come on again.

-If you try it the first time and it doesn’t work, then the second or the third trial will do the magic.
 But if none of them works, you might have to do the following.

 Tests for car parts responsible for the error message

-ECM test
+Battery test

 Thermostat test